 Despite disrupted City operations, the CAP subcommittee continued refining the Climate Action Plan and vetting it with the City Council's CAP subcommittee (distinct from the EQC's CAP subcommittee) to receive their input on what might be politically viable in Menlo Park.
 The result of that continued work is a significantly pared down plan, presented below.
-While the CAP subcommittee still believes that the original Bold or Moderate Plans (highlighted in Appendix A) are in fact what the Climate Crisis requires, we have decided to propose a significantly pared down plan, with the thought that some action is better than no action.
+While the CAP subcommittee still believes that the original Bold or Moderate Plans (presented in Appendix B), with their 22 and 76 actions respectively, are in fact what the Climate Crisis requires, we have decided to propose a significantly pared down plan, with the thought that some action is better than no action.
 This plan includes only the highest impact actions.
 This does not mean it is the best plan.
 It means it is only a good subset of the best plan and future efforts should be made to expand it as our ability and the wisdom of doing so becomes ever more apparent.